 So think about someone who donates a kidney or a liver, those types of things.
 It’s going to go through a lot of screening.
 That person, first of all, their history.
 They’re gonna screen the tissue itself.
 They’re gonna make sure there are no diseases, to make sure it’s pure so they can use it.

-Where the FDA’s focus on right now, it’s actually called the FDA INTERACT program to help and make sure they standardize the manufacturing process so that you do get the best cells, the safest and most effective cells available on the market.
+Where the FDA’s focus is right now, it’s actually called the FDA INTERACT program to help and make sure they standardize the manufacturing process so that you do get the best cells, the safest and most effective cells available on the market.

 For most of our clients cost is more important than the FDA approval because smart people realize that the FDA approves drugs every year that end up having side effects, including death, and in many cases after they approve a drug, they will then, (after the drug companies make massive profits,) then essentially say: “OOPS, lets take that one off the market”.